Every Woman Matters Diagnostic Program

 What is the Every Woman Matters (EWM) Diagnostic Program?

-Diagnostic means there may be a problem (such as a breast lump or an abnormal Pap test) that needs to be diagnosed, or find out the cause.
+Diagnostic means there may be a problem (such as a breast lump or an abnormal Pap test) that needs to be diagnosed or followed up on

 The EWM Diagnostic Program can pay for the following services for women who are eligible in order to diagnose breast or cervical cancer: